devtut/generate/docs/dotnet/getting-started-with-net-framework.md

 ---
-metaTitle: "Getting started with .NET Framework"
+metaTitle: ".NET Framework - Getting started with .NET Framework"
 description: "Hello World in C#, Hello World in F#, Hello World in Visual Basic .NET, Hello World in C++/CLI, Hello World in IL, Hello World in PowerShell, Hello World in Nemerle, Hello World in Oxygene, Hello World in Boo, Hello World in Python (IronPython)"
 ---